emiliaadamska/Portfolio/README.md

 # Portfolio

 # About me
-My name is Emilia Adamska.I am master of special education.
+My name is Emilia Adamska.
+I am master of special education.
 Recently I have started to interest of software testing.
 My goal is to develop testing knowledge and technical skills.
 On this site I would like to share my all gained experience from personal studies.

 # Tools
 * Testlink